clartaq/cwiki/resources/private/md/Work_Notes.md

 - ~~Fix the damn CSS!~~ See [[Technical Note on the Editor CSS]].
 - ~~Fix the issue with illegal characters in the title.~~ See [[Technical Note on Encoding Page Titles]].
 - When exiting the editor, the program should check if the page being edited was a seed page.
 If so, it should offer to save it to a file (so I don't forget to do it before erasing the page database for testing or release), 17 Dec 2018, 04:25:32 pm.

+##### It Feels Like the "Done" Button in the Editor Sticks Out Like a Sore Thumb, 01 Jan 2019, 03:08:32 pm.

+It's down there all by itself taking up vertical space.
+It's probably the most used button, but it's isolated down at the bottom of the page.
+It should be up with the other buttons.

+If we ever get to the point of being able to toggle parts of the editor in and out of visibility, it should be with the other buttons.

+Update: Removed the lower "Done" button and put it up in the editor toolbar.
+Made small adjustments to CSS to get it to "fit in" a little better.

+It still looks like the buttons elsewhere in the program, not like the other toolbar buttons, but I think that is good.

 ##### Get Rid of a Piece of Global State by Putting the Editor "Dirty Flag" in the Editor State Map, 31 Dec 2018, 03:57:58 pm. #####